netzwirt/ansible-http-haproxy/README.md

 #Example Playbook

-This is an example playboox with the minimal required config.
+This is an example playbook with the minimal required config.
 It will setup haproxy for www.example.com listening on port 80 with 2 backend-servers (10.100.2.62,10.100.2.61).

     - hosts: haproxy
       become: true